Christopher J. Bae, PhD

 I was born in Korea to Korean parents.
 However, from about the age of one I had what many would consider, an atypical upbringing; one that drew me to eastern Asian paleoanthropology from my earliest days in school.
 At about the age of one I was orphaned in Seoul, Korea and after living in an orphanage for six months, I was then adopted by an American family.
 Growing up in a Caucasian-American household and neighborhood always made me aware and interested in topics such as race and human variation.
 In order to discover my ethnic “roots” I traveled to Korea during my undergraduate days on an exchange program.
 The general goal of paleoanthropology is to reconstruct the past without all the pieces.
 My original objective in going to Korea was to reconstruct my own past, but I have since expanded this approach to address a diversity of questions about eastern Asian paleoanthropology.

 Since that initial trip to Korea I have been conducting paleoanthropological field and laboratory research in Japan and China as well.
 I have been carrying out collaborative research on a diversity of projects (e.g., hominin fossils, vertebrate taphonomy, lithics) in all three countries.
 Having spent a good part of my time living and becoming acclimated with each country’s particular culture has facilitated the development of a strong network of collaborators and collaborations.
 From the accumulated experience, I believe that the best way to develop a firm understanding of the human evolutionary record in East Asia is to link the hominin morphological and behavioral records.
 This facilitates a more comprehensive perspective of the nature of Pleistocene hominin morphological and behavioral variation in Homo erectus and Homo sapiens (both archaic and modern).
 As such, my current research interests crosscut different subdisciplines in anthropology and other fields in the natural sciences.
+To date, I have published >75 pieces and have received >$1.3 million in extramural funds to support these various research projects.

-My research program is entitled RAPP (Research in Asian Paleoanthropology Program), with the focus on developing a deeper understanding of the eastern Asian human evolutionary record, particularly in its biotic setting.
+My research program is entitled RAPP (Research in Asian Paleoanthropology Program), with the focus on developing a deeper understanding of the eastern Asian human evolutionary record, particularly in its biotic setting (www.asianprehistory.org).
 Thus, my research is multi-disciplinary in nature and involves paleoanthropologists, vertebrate paleontologists, archaeologists, geologists, geneticists, and dating specialists from eastern Asia, North America, and Europe.
 By using a multi-disciplinary approach, we are developing models to reconstruct Quaternary hominin lifeways and filling in gaps in the eastern Asian paleoanthropological record.
 The primary projects I am currently involved with are:

 - Field and laboratory research in Korea and southern China.
 We are conducting surveys and excavations of cave and open-air sites that potentially contain paleoanthropological residues in the form of hominin body and/or trace (hominin modified bone, manuports, lithics) fossils.
 These regions were chosen as starting points because a diversity of evidence indicates they served as hominin migration corridors throughout the Quaternary.